William McGregor (football)

-William McGregor (13 April 1846 – 20 December 1911) was a Scottish association football administrator in the Victorian era who is regarded as the founder of the Football League, the first organised association football league in the world.
+William McGregor (13 April 1846 – 20 December 1911) was a Scottish association football administrator in the Victorian era who was the founder of the Football League (now English Football League), the first organised association football league in the world.

 After moving from Perthshire to Birmingham to set up business as a draper, McGregor became involved with local football club Aston Villa, which he helped to establish as one of the leading teams in England.
 He served the club for over 20 years in various capacities, including president, director and chairman.
 In 1888, frustrated by the regular cancellation of Villa's matches, McGregor organised a meeting of representatives of England's leading clubs, which led to the formation of the Football League, giving member clubs a guaranteed fixture list each season.
 This was instrumental in the transition of football from an amateur pastime to a professional business.

 McGregor served as both chairman and president of the Football League and was also chairman of The Football Association (the FA).
 He was recognised by the FA for his service to the game shortly before his death in 1911, and was posthumously honoured by the local football authorities and Aston Villa.

 Personal life

 Born in Braco in Perthshire, Scotland, McGregor first became interested in football after watching a match between locals and visiting artisans at Ardoch.
 He served an apprenticeship as a draper in Perth, and in 1870, following the example of his brother Peter, moved to Birmingham, and opened his own drapery business in Aston, an area then just outside the city.
-Upon his arrival in the English Midlands he became involved with a local football club, Calthorpe, which had been formed by a fellow Scot, Campbell Orr.
+Upon his arrival in the English Midlands he became involved with a local football club, Calthorpe F.C., which had been formed by a fellow Scot, Campbell Orr.
 McGregor was enthusiastic enough about the game to arrange for his shop to close early on Saturdays to allow him to watch matches, and he later sold football kits at the shop, which became a popular meeting place for football enthusiasts.

 McGregor was married to Jessie, and the couple had a daughter and a son, also named Jessie and William.
-A teetotaller, McGregor was a supporter of the Temperance movement, and was active in the local branch of the Liberal Party until his membership lapsed in 1882 due to the increasing amount of time he devoted to football.
+A teetotaller, McGregor was a supporter of the temperance movement, and was active in the local branch of the Liberal Party until his membership lapsed in 1882 due to the increasing amount of time he devoted to football.
 He was involved in the early attempts to establish a baseball league in the United Kingdom, and served as the honorary treasurer of the Baseball Association of Great Britain and Ireland.
-Despite his commitment to sport, he held desperately on to his drapery business throughout his life.
+Despite his commitment to sport, he continued his drapery business throughout his life.

 McGregor was a committed Christian who was widely respected for his honesty and integrity.
 He worshipped for forty years at the Congregational church in Wheeler Street, Aston.
 His pastor, the Revd.
 W.G.
 Percival said that the best thing about him "was not so much the genial, kindly, honest sportsman, but the Christian behind it all".
 He described him as "a man of absolutely unblemished personal character".